-Patients also have the option of online access to appointments, prescriptions (and online access to medical records subject to initial doctor review and approval).
+Patients also have the option of online access to appointments.

-Once a patient is set up on the Patient Access system (forms to complete and ID to be shown to our reception) they can select a number of appointments – again both on the day (available from 8:30am as per booking appointments over the phone or at the desk) and some pre-bookable appointments across all of the doctors (including some phonecall appointments).
+Once a patient is set up on the Patient Access system (forms to complete and ID to be shown to our reception) they can select a number of appointments – again both on the day (available from 8:30am as per booking appointments over the phone or at the desk) and some pre-bookable appointments across all of the doctors.

-We open the lines at 8:30am and it has a queuing system (currently 30 calls) which are answered in turn by the reception staff.
+We open the lines at 8:30am and it has a queuing system which are answered in turn by the reception staff.
 The appointments are, however, often all taken by 9:15am.

 Making Appointments Online